 The bill seeks to enhance consumer protections against medical debt by amending existing laws and introducing new provisions.
 It expands the definition of "medical debt" to encompass not only obligations for health care services but also a variety of medical products and devices, such as wheelchairs and insulin pumps.
 A key provision states that medical debt becomes void and unenforceable if reported to a consumer credit reporting agency by a health care provider or collection agency.
-Additionally, any contract creating a medical debt must explicitly prohibit reporting to credit agencies, and failure to include this term will render the contract void.
+Additionally, any contract creating a medical debt must explicitly prohibit reporting to credit agencies, and failure to include this term will render the debt void.

 Statutes affected: